powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/index.md

 - `UNIFORM_VALUES`: `v=1pu`, $$\theta=0$$
 - `PREVIOUS_VALUES`: use previous computed value from the network
 - `DC_VALUES`: preprocessing to compute DC angles

+**distributedSlack**
+The `distributedSlack` property is an optional property that defines if the active power mismatch is distributed over the network or not.
+The default value is true.

+**balanceType**
+The `balanceType` property is an optional property that defines, if `distributedSlack` parameter is set to true, how to manage the distribution.
+Several algorithms are supported.
+All algorithms follow the same scheme: only some elements are participating in the slack distribution, with a given participation factor.
+Three options are available:
+- If using `PROPORTIONAL_TO_GENERATION_P_MAX` then the participating elements are the generators.
+The participation factor is computed using the maximum active power target $$MaxP$$ and the active power control droop.
+The default droop value is `4`.
+If present, the simulator uses the droop of the generator given by the [active power control extension]().
+This option is the default one.
+- If using `PROPORTIONAL_TO_GENERATION_P` then the participating elements are the generators.
+The participation factor is computed using the active power set point $$TargetP$$ and the active power control droop.
+The default droop value is `4`.
+If present, the simulator uses the droop of the generator given by the [active power control extension]().
+This option is the default one.
+- If using `PROPORTIONAL_TO_LOAD` then the participating elements are the loads.
+The participation factor is computed using the active power $$P0$$.
+- If using `PROPORTIONAL_TO_CONFORM_LOAD` then the participating elements are the loads which have a conform active power part.
+The participation factor is computed using the [load detail extension](), which specifies the variable and the fixed parts of $$P0$$.
+The slack is distributed only on loads that have a variable part.
+If the extension is not available on a load, the whole $$P0$$ is considered as a variable.

+**readSlackBus**
+The `readSlackBus` is an optional property that says if the slack bus has to be selected in the network through the [slack terminal extension]().
+The default value is false.

+**writeSlackBus**
+The `writeSlackBus` is an optional property that says if the slack bus has to be written in the network using the [slack terminal extension]() after a load-flow computation.
+The default value is false.

+**noGeneratorReactiveLimits**
+The `noGeneratorReactiveLimits` property is an optional property that defines whether the load-flow is allowed to find a setpoint value outside the reactive limits of a generator or not.
+The default value is false.

+**phaseShifterRegulationOn**
+The `phaseShifterRegulationOn` property is an optional property that defines whether the load-flow is allowed to change taps of a phase tap changer or not.
+The default value is false.

+**transformerVoltageControlOn**
+The `transformerVoltageControlOn` property is an optional property that defines whether the load-flow is allowed to change taps of a ratio tap changer or not.
+The default value is false.

+**simulShunt**
+The `simulShunt` property is an optional property that defines wheter the load-flow is allowed to to change sections of a shunt compensator with multiple sections or not.
+The default value is false.

 ### Default configuration